Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 Frequently Asked Questions (FAQ)

-- Can a postnuptial agreement be used to change custody arrangements for children?
+Can a postnuptial agreement be used to change custody arrangements for children?

 No, a postnuptial agreement cannot dictate child custody or child support arrangements.
-These issues are determined by the court based on the best interests of the child.
-A postnuptial agreement can, however, address how financial responsibilities related to children will be handled. - Is a postnuptial agreement automatically enforceable in court?
+These matters are determined by the court, always with the child’s best interests in mind.
+However, your postnuptial agreement can address how financial responsibilities for children will be managed between the parents.

 Contact Our Denver Postnuptial Agreement Attorney